 - 11.01 Probationary Period: Each new employee shall be on probation until he/she has completed three (3) months of continuous service with the Employer or, in the case of part-time employees, six (6) months of continuous service or five hundred and twenty (520) hours, whichever comes first.
-Continuous service shall begin on the first work day of the probationary period. - 11.02 Seniority List: Seniority and service includes length of continuous employment with the Employer or its predecessors.
+Continuous service shall begin on the first work day of the probationary period. - 11.02 Seniority List: Seniority means length of continuous employment with the Employer.
 Upon the signing of this Agreement, the Employer will post and furnish the Union with a copy of a list of full-time employees showing their seniority.

-The Employer will also post and furnish the Union with a copy of a list of part-time employees showing their seniority based on number of hours worked since January 1, 1985.
-It is agreed that employees who commenced part-time employment with the Employer prior to January 1, 1985 shall be credited with 1,000 hours for each year or portion of a year worked.
+The Employer will also post and furnish the Union with a copy of a list of part-time employees showing their seniority based on number of hours worked.
 Revised copies of both lists will be posted and supplied to the Union in the month of January each year.

-If a part-time employee becomes a full-time employee, he/she will receive seniority credit based on the number of hours worked since the most recent date of employment.
+If a part-time employee becomes a full-time employee, he/she will receive seniority credit based on the number of hours worked since the most recent date of employment divided by the full-time equivalent.